• Products

 • The tax on mutual funds is the obligation to pay taxes relating to investment in mutual funds.

-• The investor should consider other factors besides taxation, such as tax on dividends, redemptions, etc., given the impact this may have on your cash flow.
+• As an investor, you should consider other factors besides taxation, such as tax on dividends, redemptions, etc., given the impact this may have on your cash flow.

 If you are investing in mutual funds or plan to do so, you must know what tax will be paid on your profits.
 As with most asset classes you invest in, mutual fund profits and gains are subject to taxation.
 Understanding the rules of mutual fund taxation before you start investing will be helpful because tax is difficult to avoid.